 - Publish posts – Publish LinkedIn posts or articles relevant to your niche.
 Case studies, industry news, listicles, quick tips, and videos are some other content types you could post.

 - Complete your profile – LinkedIn algorithm preferably suggests complete profiles over those that aren’t.
-As such, make sure you have a complete profile, and nothing important is missing.
+As such, ensure you have a complete profile, and nothing important is missing.

-- Expand your network – The number of your LinkedIn connections plays a critical role in ranking your profile.
+- Expand your network – The number of your LinkedIn connections is critical in ranking your profile.
 It’s good to make lots of 1st-, 2nd-, and 3rd-degree connections.
 This will help your profile get more visibility in LinkedIn searches.

 - Name your picture and images – Instead of naming your profile photo after your name, leverage it to add your main keyword (job’s title) here.